-As discussed above, Phase I of the proposed project would include the installation of four new, permanent above-ground structures, including a 3,000 gpm recycled water pumping station at the park's boundary near I-5; a 2 MG recycled water storage tank and a 5,000 gallon potable water storage tank on a hilltop near Elysian Fields; and a 2,000 gpm potable water pumping station near Stadium Way and Elysian Park Drive.
+As discussed above, Phase I of the proposed project would include the installation of five new, permanent above-ground structures, including a 3,000 gpm recycled water pumping station, a 3,000 gpm non-potable water pumping station, and a 30,000 gallon forebay tank at the park's boundary near I-5; a 2 MG recycled water storage tank on a hilltop near Elysian Fields; and a booster pump near Stadium Way and Elysian Park Drive.

-For the proposed new recycled water pumping station, a flat pad of approximately 65 feet long by 30 feet wide would be cleared and graded on which to place a slab foundation and the pumping station.
-The pumping station would be an exposed facility secured by chain link fencing and standing less than 5 feet in height.
-Clearing of vegetation in the area would be necessary prior to construction of the concrete pad.
-There is an existing road that would be used to access the proposed recycled water pumping station location.
-The recycled water pumping station would be located next to an existing pumping station in a portion of the park that is not used for active recreation, picnic facilities, or passive hiking.
+For both the proposed new recycled water pumping station and non-potable water pumping station, flat pads of approximately 65 feet long by 30 feet wide would be cleared and graded on which to place a slab foundation and the pumping stations.
+The pumping stations would be exposed facilities secured by chain link fencing and standing less than 5 feet in height.
+Clearing of vegetation in the area would be necessary prior to construction of the concrete pads.
+The non-potable water pumping station would be installed to provide backup supply to the proposed new recycled water system within the park.